Creating a logo for your restaurant is the best way to start building a unique brand identity to roast competitors out of the way.

 No matter which font you choose, it’s important to check that it scales well; meaning, your logo’s typeface should be legible in any size, regardless if printed on a menu or splashed across store signage.

-It may sound boring, but whites, blacks and grays make for the most common restaurant logos – usually because they make for clean and sophisticated logos.
+It may sound boring, but whites, blacks and grays are the most common color palette for restaurant logos – usually because they make for clean and sophisticated logos.

 However, like with your typeface, you should try to find colors that express the personality of your restaurant, so that your logo connects with the right customers.
 Cafes, for instance, would do well with the browns of a fresh coffee bean, mixed with white for a wholesome look.